UBC’s incoming class of first years is a diverse bunch, but you’ve all got one thing in common: you’re starting over.

 While both of those things are fine in moderation, you should remember that you came here for a reason!
 Make efforts to talk to new people and say yes to as many experiences as possible, even if they don’t initially feel like your thing.
 You never know what might end up surprising you!

 That said, it’s still helpful to find something familiar to keep you grounded.
 Feelings of homesickness are totally normal, no matter how much fun you’re having.

-When I went on exchange in third year, I had more trouble adjusting than I expected.
+When I went on exchange in 3rd year, I had more trouble adjusting than I expected.
 I didn’t realize how different the UK could be from Canada!
 When I was feeling detached or anxious, I would head over to my local Starbucks.
 Sounds silly, I know—but Starbucks is basically the same no matter where you go in the world, and I found that familiarity oddly comforting.

 Remember, you’re part of a huge community (around 45,000 undergrads alone!).
 UBC is filled with people who are transitioning, starting over, leaving home, or trying new things.
 If you’re feeling out of sorts, you’ll surely be able to find someone who feels the same or has been through it before.

 Talk to people in your classes, on your floor, or in your residence dining room.
 Join clubs, go to office hours, and attend events!
 Nothing will make a transition easier than doing everything you can to interact with the people around you.
 You’re not alone in this, and isolating yourself will only create more confusion and fear.